steleman/llvm-23.1.1/README.MCMODEL-LARGE.md

 position-independent code (`-fpic`/`-fPIC`), where upstream LLVM either rejected the combination or silently fell back to ±2–4 GiB sequences.

-The work is eleven commits on branch `mcmodel-large` in `llvm-project-mcmodel-large/`, based directly on the `llvmorg-23.1.1` release tag (`6dfe1677ab8d`), not on `main`.
-None are pushed.
-Each group is exported as a patch series in a sibling directory:
+The work is based on eleven commits on a branch named `mcmodel-large` in `llvm-project-mcmodel-large/`.
+The branch is based directly on the `llvmorg-23.1.1` release tag (`6dfe1677ab8d`).

+As of 2026-09-19 all commits are merged and pushed to the `main` branch and to Github.

+---

 | Directory | Commits | Target | Kind |
 |---|---|---|---|